Introduction

 To make verified streaming of large files possible, S5 uses the Bao implementation for BLAKE3 verified streaming.
 As mentioned earlier, BLAKE3 is a merkle tree on the inside - this makes it possible to verify the integrity of small parts of a file without having to download and hash the entire file first.

-By default, S5 appends some layers of the Bao hash tree to every stored file that is larger than 256 KiB.
-With the default layers, it's possible to verify chunks with a minimum size of 256 KiB from a file.
 So if you're for example streaming a large video file, your player only needs to download the first 256 KiB of the file before being able to show the first frame.
-The overhead of storing the tree is a bit less than 256 KiB per 1 GiB of stored data.

 CIDs (Content identifiers)